fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export-time-series-charts.md

 ---

 <p class="alert alert-info mb-1 mt-1">
-**Important Note:** You need FusionExport v1.2.3 and above to be able to export FusionTime charts.
+**Note:** You need FusionExport v1.2.3 and above to be able to export FusionTime charts.
 You can check the version of your package by using `-v` option.
 In case of if you are using older version, visit [the download page](https://www.fusioncharts.com/download/fusionexport) to download the latest version of FusionExport.
 </p>

 Exporting charts built using FusionCharts is a straightforward affair.
 All you have to do is, pass the chart configurations to `chartConfig` and you are done.
 With FusionTime things are little different.
 Since, FusionTime uses [DataStore](https://www.fusioncharts.com/dev/fusiontime/fusiontime-data-engine/overview) which consists of data and schema, simply passing the data to `dataSource` or any other property does not work.
 In this tutorial we will learn how to overcome this issue.